adnan2103/dentocare-angularJs/README.md

 ########FUTURE ITEMS TO COME ###########################################################################

+Patient Medical History on Treatment Page.
+Delete Functionality.
+Personalizations

 Doctor can refer patient to other doctor, don't show treatment costs & payments of one doc to other.
 Access management & ROLE based access
 User ROLE and Access Maintenance

 Applying discount or offer code.

 Doctor can configure & print the patient report card.
+(What details he wants to print in patient card)

 Push notification and chat option for logged in doctors.